almeath/openglide/README.md

 Step 2: Install Home Brew

-Home Brew is the package manager for macOS that makes it easy to install the required packages needed for PCem to compile successfully.
+Home Brew is the package manager for macOS that makes it easy to install the required packages needed for OpenGlide to compile successfully.
 You can get it from https://brew.sh or run the following command from a Terminal shell:

 /bin/bash -c "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/master/install.sh)"